Srem Offensive: Timok I division's crossing

 From the outset, the diversion intended to be created by the Timok I division was a fiasco.
 Field marshal Stepa Stepanović had been told of the plans since August 31 but had not thought to tell General Vladimir Kondic, commander of the division, about them.
 Stepanović called Kondic half an hour later than was planned and told him to prepare the division to march.
 He did not inform Kondic about the planned crossing and told him to report to the 2nd Army headquarters on the evening of September 5.
 Kondic claimed that Timok I was ready to march at 5:00 AM and arrived at the HQ half an hour early.
 There, Stepanović finally told him about the crossing and invasion.
 He informed Kondic that Timok I would be reinforced by three squadrons of cavalry, the Mitrovac detachment, and some old fort artillery.
 Kondic took 3 hours to return to his division headquarters, and Timok I only marched at 11:00 AM.
 The destination of the crossing was 45 km from Timok I's position and was supposed to take 12 hours, which would put Timok I division in place at the right time to invade.
 Timok I did not arrive at the jump-off point until 11:50 PM on September 5, when Kondic informed Stepanović that Timok I was ready to cross the Sava River.
 However, little preparation had been made during the disorganized night march.
 Sick oxen had delayed the arrival of bridging material, and the first pontoon was not launched until 5:00 AM on the 6th.

-Cetnik units crossed to establish a foothold, but the limited defenders on the shore put up fierce resistance and a bridgehead was only gained after two hours of heavy fighting.
+Cetnik units crossed to establish a foothold, but the limited defenders on the bank put up fierce resistance and a bridgehead was only gained after two hours of heavy fighting.
 At 8:00 AM, Stepanović arrived and watched the Timok I division cross the river for two and a half hours.
 Timok I had crossed the river between two towns, Mitrovica and Yarak.
 Not only did these towns have small garrisons, but a full division commanded by Alfred Krauss was stationed in one of the towns.
 This would later prove to be fatal for the Timok I division.